Most Active Stories

 Like many American colleges, Michigan State University has become a popular destination for Chinese students.

-Every fall, foreign students are the first to arrive at Michigan State University.
+AUDIO: Every fall, foreign students are the first to arrive at Michigan State University.
 This year, as MSU officials planned orientation events for those students, a decision was made to move the annual welcoming dinner from the university's conference center to the massive Breslin Center basketball arena.

 About 1,200 foreign students were there.
 Peter Briggs, Director of MSU's Office for International Students and Scholars, read off an alphabetical list of countries.
 Students from those countries were invited to stand.
 It was a rather sedate affair until Briggs got to the "C's".